Rome to Florence Day Trip with David and Duomo

-Want to visit Florence but strapped for time?
 Let us handle all the details of your trip to Tuscany's capital city, including high-speed train tickets from Rome to Florence.
 Also known as the "Cradle of the Renaissance", Florence is connected with the Medici Family, Dante, Leonardo Da Vinci and Michelangelo.
-Visit the Accademia Gallery, Michelangelo’s David, the exterior of the Florence Duomo and more.
+Explore the city and visit the Accademia Gallery, Michelangelo’s David, the exterior of the Florence Duomo and more.
 This full-day tour includes:

 - - Skip the line Accademia tickets and tour